Trading Price Action 1-2-3 method in the Oil Trading Market

-Traders use this strategy because this analysis is very objective and allows the one to analyze the oil market moves based on what they see on the crude oil charts and market movement analysis alone.
+Traders use this strategy because this analysis is very objective and allows the one to analyze the market moves based on what they see on the charts and market movement analysis alone.

-This strategy is used by many traders: even those that use technical indicators also integrate some form of crude oil price action in their strategy.
+This strategy is used by many traders: even those that use indicators also integrate some form of price action in their strategy.

 The best use of this method is achieved when the signals generated are combined with line studies so as to provide extra confirmation.
-These line studies include oil trend lines, Fibo retracement, support and resistance levels.
+These line studies include trend lines, Fib retracement, support and resistance levels.

-This strategy uses three chart points to determine the break-out direction of a crude oil.
-1-2-3 technique uses a peak and a trough, these points forms point 1 & point 2, if market moves above the peak the signal is long, if it moves below the trough the trading signal is to short.
+This strategy uses 3 chart points to determine the break-out direction of a crude oil.
+1-2-3 technique uses a peak and a trough, these points forms point 1 and point 2, if market moves above the peak the signal is long, if it moves below the trough the signal is to short.
 Break out of point 1 or point 2 forms the third point.

-Investors use crude trading price action to try and predict where a oil trend direction might go.
-The oil market is either trending or ranging.
+Investors use crude price action to try and predict where a trend direction might go.
+The market is either trending or ranging.

 A trending market moves in a particular direction while a ranging market moves sideways, normally after hitting a support or resistance zone.

-Observing the behavior of crude trading price action provides this information of whether the oil market is trending or ranging or reversing its direction.
+Observing the behavior of crude price action provides this information of whether the market is trending or ranging or reversing its direction.

 Combining This Strategy With other Technical Indicators